cyclaero/shutdd/README.md

 # shutdd
-A shutdown daemon for FreeBSD, lurking for push button events on a GPIO port
+A shutdown daemon for FreeBSD lurking for push button events on a GPIO port

 Compile: